 But the most serious and ongoing bad PR for the bike fanatics is the new freeway ramp across from Octavia Blvd. on upper Market St. It turns out, so to speak, that you can't make the logical right turn from Market St. onto the freeway, because last year the bike zealots got Matt Gonzalez to help make sure motorists have to detour and enter the ramp from Octavia Blvd: "City traffic officials didn't buy into their[Bicycle Coalition's] demand for a right-turn ban.
 So the San Francisco Bicycle Coalition and others took their case to the Board of Supervisors, where then-board President Matt Gonzalez carried legislation in August 2004 to ban the right turn..." (see "Who's in the Right," Matier and Ross, SF Chronicle, Sept.
 21, 2005)

 The "legislation" was actually a resolution by the Board of Supervisors, resolution 0508-04, Aug.
-17, 2004), but evidently it was enough to get the job done---and get it done with seeming permanency, even though, according to the resolution, the no-right turn ban is supposed to be only a six-month trial, during which the Dept. of Parking and Traffic is to collect data:
+17, 2004), but evidently it was enough to get the job done---and get it done with seeming permanence, even though, according to the resolution, the no-right turn ban is supposed to be a six-month trial, during which the Dept. of Parking and Traffic is to collect data:

 Further resolved, that the Department shall collect data related to traffic, bicycle, and pedestrian safety and flow during the first six months of the opening of the freeway ramp, and shall make adjustments to and shall implement any additional traffic control devices and signage as necessary to maximize the safety of pedestrians and bicyclists through the intersection, and the Department shal report its findings to the Board of Supervisors at the end of that period.